acbart/acbart.github.io/_posts/2018-12-28-cs1-what-do-we-know.md

 tags: [cs1, teaching, pedagogy, tips]
 ---

+**I made a [better follow-up](https://acbart.github.io/2019/01/01/cs1-lit-review-review/) to this post based on an awesome journal paper that came out around the same time!**

 This February marks the 50th SIGCSE conference.
 Also that month, I will be tasked with rolling out University of Delaware's pilot for a new CS1 course.
 Naturally, I have been doing a lot of research and reflection on best practices for a CS1 course.
 I wanted to take some time to jot down some of the big ideas.

 * [Active learning](https://acbart.github.io/2018/08/09/active-learning-is-good/) is good.
 Not necessarily easy or uniform, but good.